 - Has each inspector and program manager fulfilled training requirements?
-(See Guidelines

-Appendix C for requirements) Chapter 4.4
+(See Guidelines 5 Appendix C for requirements) Chapter 4.3

-Yes = 5 No = 0 Needs Improvement = 1-4 - a.
+- a.
 Completion of Required OQ Training before conducting inspection as lead - b.
 Completion of Required DIMP/IMP Training before conducting inspection as lead - c.
 Completion of Required LNG Training before conducting inspection as lead - d.
 Root Cause Training by at least one inspector/program manager - e.
 Note any outside training completed - f.
 Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)

-A review of TQ Blackboard report shows 29 individuals have completed the required basis courses and qualified gas inspectors.
+As of February, 2022, and a review of TQ Blackboard report shows 31 individuals have completed the required basis courses and qualified gas inspectors.
 Twenty-one inspectors are Gas IMP qualified, twenty have completed the LNG course and thirty have completed the root cause course.

 Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
-Chapter 4.1,8.1